KosmasDev/dbt-task-jaffle-shop/README.md

 ![image](https://github.com/user-attachments/assets/998363cd-719c-40f8-81f0-e8cbcbb09060)

-✅ With the `marts` tables created in Snowflake, you’re now ready to analyse the outcomes of the models.
+✅ With the `marts` tables created in Snowflake, you’re now ready to analyse the outcomes of the models and get business insights.

 ### 🔍 Insights